StructCoder: Structure-Aware Transformer for Code Generation: More Implementation Details

 \subsection{Finetuning}

 For code translation, we ran finetuning with a batch size of 25 for 50K steps.
 For text-to-code generation using CONCODE dataset, we ran finetuning with a batch size of 32 for 300K steps.
 To finetune on APPS dataset, we used a batch size of 20 for 40K steps.
-The learning rate was set to 1e-5 for all finetuning experiments.
 For new AST node types seen during finetuning, we initialized the weights corresponding to these new node types randomly.
 We used beam search with a beam size of 10 for decoding in all finetuning tasks except for the APPS dataset where the beam size was set to 5.
 We ran validation every 500 steps for CodeGLUE translation and every 3000 steps for CONCODE, and chose the checkpoint with the best CodeBLEU+xMatch score on the validation set for testing.
 For APPS, which has no validation set, the checkpoint at the end of the training was used for inference.
 Since CodeT5 does not have published results on the APPS dataset, we finetuned it using the same hyperparameters used by our model.

 For the ablation study, the learning rate was set to 2e-4 when training from scratch and 1e-5 for finetuning, and the beam size was set to 5.
 For the auxiliary tasks of DFP and APP, we use the first 8 and next 32 bits of the last hidden state representation, respectively for the ablation study.